Mauna Loa: Structure

 Mauna Loa's summit is also the focal point for its two prominent rift zones, marked on the surface by well-preserved, relatively recent lava flows (easily seen in satellite imagery) and linearly arranged fracture lines intersected by cinder and splatter cones.
 These rift zones are deeply set structures, driven by dike intrusions along a decollement fault that is believed to reach down all the way to the volcano's base, 12 to 14 km deep.
 The first is a 60 km rift trending southwest from the caldera to the sea and a further 40 km underwater, with a prominent 40° directional change along its length; this rift zone is historically active across most of its length.
 The second, northeastern rift zone extends towards Hilo and is historically active across only the first 20 km of its length, with a nearly straight and, in its latter sections, poorly defined trend.
 The northeastern rift zone takes the form of a succession of cinder cones, the most prominent of which the 60 m high Puu Ulaula, or Red Hill.
 There is also a less definite northward rift zone that extends towards the Humuula Saddle marking the intersection of Mauna Loa and Mauna Kea.

 Simplified geophysical models of Mauna Loa's magma chamber have been constructed, using interferometric synthetic aperture radar measures of ground deformation due to the slow buildup of lava under the volcano's surface.
 These models predict a 1.1 km wide magma chamber located at a depth of about 4.7 km, 0.5 km below sea level, near the southeastern margin of Mokuʻāweoweo.
 This shallow magma chamber is significantly higher-placed than Mauna Loa's rift zones, suggesting magma intrusions into the deeper parts and occasional dike injections into the shallower parts of the rift zone drive rift activity; a similar mechanism has been proposed for neighboring Kīlauea.
-Earlier models based on Mauna Loa's two most recent eruptions made a similar prediction, placing the chamber at 3 km deep in roughly the same geographic position.
+Earlier models, based on Mauna Loa's 1975 and 1984 eruptions, made a similar prediction, placing the chamber at 3 km deep in roughly the same geographic position.

 Mauna Loa has complex interactions with its neighbors, Hualālai to the northwest, Mauna Kea to the northeast, and particularly Kīlauea to the east.
 Lavas from Mauna Kea intersect with Mauna Loa's basal flows as a consequence of Kea's older age, and Mauna Kea's original rift zones were buried beneath post-shield volcanic rocks of Mauna Loa; additionally, Mauna Kea shares Mauna Loa's gravity well, depressing the ocean crust beneath it by 6 km.
 There are also a series of normal faults on Mauna Loa's northern and western slopes, between its two major rift zones, that are believed to be the result of combined circumferential tension from the two rift zones and from added pressure due to the westward growth of neighboring Kīlauea.